Post Date: May 26, 2022

 ⇨ Develops plans and budgets to evaluate VIHFA’s programs and to assess the property and loan portfolios, in order to advance affordable housing options, determine the highest and best use of each property, assess the long-term feasibility of each project/property, determine the need to rehabilitate, improve loan portfolio performance, and address other asset management matters on an ongoing basis.

-⇨ Develops and solicits innovative ideas, practices, technological advances, partnerships and other solutions to ensure the achievement of the agency’s mission, vision and performance goals and to address challenges.
+⇨ Develops and solicits innovative ideas, practices, technological advances, partnerships, and other solutions to ensure the achievement of the agency’s mission, vision, and performance goals and to address challenges.

 ⇨ Oversees the administration, implementation, and management of the Authority’s Disaster Recovery Programs and Services to include the Community Development Block Grant – Disaster Recovery (CDBG-DR)/CDBG-DR Mitigation (MIT) Programs, with respect to the CBDG-DR funds received in the aftermath of Hurricanes Irma and Maria.
 Responsibilities include serving as an expert on policy and regulatory issues and serving as primary liaison between the USVI CDBG-DR Program Team, HUD and other appropriate local and federal entities.

 ⇨ Oversees the administration, implementation, and management of special Grants awarded to the Authority, such as COVID-19 related grants.
-Responsibilities include serving as an expert on policy and regulatory issues and serving as primary liaison between the USVI and other appropriate local and federal entities.

 ⇨ Performs other duties necessary to ensure the sound administration and operation of the agency, to address such other matters that are within the scope of the VIHFA’s activities and to respond to other directives that may be authorized by the Board through the Chair of the Board.